ConicLabs/gr-rda/README.md

 gr-rda GNU Radio Out-of-Tree Module.
-This module interfaces with the RDA cloud application for FPGA rapid assembly.
+This module interfaces with the RDA cloud app for FPGA rapid assembly.
 Current Target: Kintex-7 on the USRP X310, using the RFNoC block library for modular assembly.

 gr-rda.lwr is the pybombs recipe.
 Add it to pybombs/recipes and run ./pybombs install gr-rda